Creative Step Programme

 So, we have launched The Creative Step, a development programme dedicated to the specific needs of the sector and founded on the understanding that the unique qualities and requirements of creative enterprises are not currently met by mainstream business initiatives.

 Having proven the programme offline in 2019 we’re now fully functioning remotely having used our own tools and techniques to create an equally compelling online experience.
-We are currently recruiting for the next cohorts, which will take place throughout 2021 starting in February.
-Registration details down below.

 The Creative Step experience is hands-on, practical, and interactive; you work directly on aspects of your own business while collaborating with others throughout the programme.
 Through a deep understanding of the needs of creative entrepreneurs, the programme has been carefully structured to support you and your business, whether you are starting out, are planning for your next stage of development or responding to changing market forces.
 It builds on leading tools and techniques that support creative businesses globally, including aspects of the Creative Enterprise Programme run by Nesta and the British Council.